 roles, responsibilities and functions of the representative of a branch of a foreign reinsurer or Lloyd’s in respect of the trust.

 Despite the Trust Property Control Act, 1988 (Act No. 57 of 1988), if any trustee of a trust fails to comply with any requirements of this Act or any provision of the trust deed, the Prudential Authority, on notice to the branch of a foreign reinsurer or Lloyd’s and the trustee, may exercise the powers of that trustee under the trust deed.

+The funds held in the trust may not, without the approval of the Prudential Authority, be withdrawn or accessed by a foreign reinsurer, a Lloyd’s underwriter or Lloyd’s in circumstances other than those referred to in section 7(2)(a).

 Failure to provide or maintain security